wpswings/wallet-system-for-woocommerce/README.txt

 == Description ==

 **STREAMLINE AND SPEED UP TRANSACTIONS WITH A DIGITAL WALLET SYSTEM FOR WOOCOMMERCE.
-ADD OR REMOVE BALANCE IN BULK, SEND REFUNDS, RESTRICT USERS, AND VIEW THE TRANSACTION HISTORY OF ALL WALLET USERS.**
+ADD OR REMOVE BALANCE IN BULK, SET TOP-UP SUBSCRIPTION, RESTRICT USERS, AND VIEW USER TRANSACTION HISTORY AND WITHDRAWAL REQUESTS OF ALL WALLET USERS.**

 Wallet System for WooCommerce is a digital wallet plugin.
 It helps the merchant implement a digital wallet system on their WooCommerce store and allows customers to perform Digital payments using the wallet system.
 The customers can add money to their WooCommerce wallet through the available payment methods.
 And also, see the list of transactions made using the wallet money.
 The merchant can manage the customers’ wallets and change the wallet amount.

 The application of the WooCommerce Wallet plugin will improve the overall user experience.
 It will speed up the checkout process as the customers will make transitions without entering their transaction details each time.
-The WooCommerce Wallet System increases the ease and security of the payment process.
+The [**WooCommerce Wallet System**](https://wpswings.com/product/wallet-system-for-woocommerce-pro/?utm_source=wpswings-wallet-pro&utm_medium=wallet-org-page&utm_campaign=wallet-pro) increases the ease and security of the payment process.
 It benefits both customers and the merchant.

->**IMPORTANT NOTICE:**

->_**From the 2.1.3 Version update onwards, the Wallet System for WooCommerce and its support will be handled by [**WP Swings**](https://wpswings.com/?utm_source=wpswings-official&utm_medium=wallet-org-page&utm_campaign=official ).**_

->_**WP Swings is just our improvised and rebranded version with all quality solutions and help being the same, so no worries at your end.
-Please [**Connect with us**](https://wpswings.com/contact-us/?utm_source=wpswings-contact-us&utm_medium=wallet-org-page&utm_campaign=contact-us) for all setup, support, and update related queries without hesitation.**_

 [youtube https://www.youtube.com/watch?v=pyAxFDBcLDA&h=315&rel=0]

 == WITH THE WOOCOMMERCE WALLET SYSTEM PLUGIN YOU CAN: ==

 * Customers can top up funds into their WooCommerce payment wallets using any payment method allowed by the merchant.
+* Schedule automatic wallet top-up according to days or weeks.
+* The wallet withdrawal list will show the username and profile link.
 * Customers can see their wallet transactions (credit/debit).
 * Customers can transfer their wallet amount to other users.
 * The merchant can see the wallet balance and the transaction history of all users (filter by users).
-* Merchants can add or remove funds to the wallets of all their customers in bulk.
+* Merchants can add or remove funds to their customers' wallets in bulk.
 * Customers will receive notifications on; wallet top-up by the merchant, upon low wallet balance, and the deduction of wallet amount.
 * Allow customers to earn wallet credit on daily login, signup, and submitting reviews on your product pages.
 * If the WooCommerce wallet amount is greater than the order total, it will work as a payment option and will show in the payment method selection.